talkpython/mastering-pycharm-course/your-turn/05-databases/readme.md

 ## Python + SQL integration in action

-The final trick is for inline SQL in code.
+The final trick is for SQL embedded in strings inside Python code.
 Type, do not paste, the following code into the bottom of `data_app.py` and watch how the string first becomes SQL aware then even aware of your schema.

 ```python
 query = "SELECT * FROM Album WHERE has_preview AND year > 2001"